ChevrierDev/eOnsight-Internship-test/README.md

 After setting up the database, refer to the README files in the client and server directories for further instructions on how to set up each environment.

 ### Populate Data base
-Once the database is set up, you can populate it by executing the import_csv_to_db.py file located in the full-stack-assessment-test-candidate directory.
+Once the database is set up, you can populate it by executing the import_csv_to_db.py file located in the full-stack-assessment-test-candidate directory.<br>
-1- Open your terminal or command prompt.
+1- Open your terminal or command prompt.<br>
 2- Navigate to the full-stack-assessment-test-candidate directory by running the following command from the root directory:
 ```
 cd full-stack-assessment-test-candidate